About CommBar Matters

 First, send your contribution to the monitor for the practice area(s) relevant to your contribution.
 (The monitors of each practice area can be found on the CommBar website officebearers pages).

-Once your contribution has been checked by the relevant monitor(s), send your contribution to Cornelia Fourfouris-Mack (the editor of the newsletter)
+Once your contribution has been checked by the relevant monitor(s), submit the blog entry using the Contribute form.

 The Victorian Bar reserves the right to withhold content that is: